AlbanPerli/Noema-Declarative-AI/README.md

         task = Information(f"{self.task}") # inject information to the LLM
         for i in range(4):
             step_nb = i + 1
-            reflexion = Sentence("Providing a reflexion about the task.", step_nb)
+            reflection = Sentence("Providing a reflection about the task.", step_nb)
-            consequence = Sentence("Providing the consequence of the reflexion.", step_nb)
+            consequence = Sentence("Providing the consequence of the reflection.", step_nb)
             evaluate = Sentence("Evaluating the consequence.", step_nb)
             point_of_view = Sentence(f"Providing a point of view about the task different than {povs}", step_nb) point_of_view_qualification = Word(f"Qualifying the point of view, must choose a word different of: {povs}", step_nb)